jacksmithxyz/personal-website/content/blog/delta-time-made-simple.md

 date = 2025-03-10
 +++

-delta time = time elapsed since the last frame of execution. simple! pack it up boys!
+Delta time = time elapsed since the last frame of execution. simple! pack it up boys!

 Really, though, it is a bit more complicated than that.